Short-Term Disability and Pregnancy Leave Laws

 New Jersey provides up to 26 weeks of paid benefits to qualified employees through its temporary disability insurance (TDI) program.
 Employees must have worked at least 20 weeks and earned at least $145 per week.
 Or, they must have earned at least $7,300 in the previous year.
 Benefits are two-thirds of your average weekly salary.
 For more information, see our article on New Jersey TDI Benefits.

 Rhode Island provides up to 30 weeks of paid short-term disability benefits to qualified employees through temporary disability insurance (TDI).
 The eligibility and benefit calculations are fairly complicated.
+This program also includes up to four weeks of temporary caregiver insurance, which employees can use to care for a new child.
 For more information, see our article on Rhode Island's temporary disability benefits program.